Chaotic human simulation—Pinnacle of scientific achievements.

 Precise simulation of all human body physiology, behavior, and emotions can open new, unbelievable horizons!

-• The number of processes in the human body is finite, which changes occasionally but will allow for a complete computer simulation.
-It's pretty similar to what you see in science fiction movies.
+• The number of processes in the human body is finite, which changes occasionally but allows for a complete computer sim, similar to what you see in science fiction movies.

-• If we fully control the simulation of all physiological-emotional processes, it will be possible to cure any disease and even prevent aging!
+• If we fully control the simulation of all physiological and emotional processes, it will be possible to cure any disease and even prevent aging.

 • Artificial intelligence burst into our lives all at once, mainly thanks to ChatGPT, an artificial intelligence engine acquired by Microsoft that signaled a massive war over the new winning technology.
-In my assessment, the call by Elon Musk, Professor Yuval Noah Harari, and many experts in artificial intelligence to halt the development of artificial intelligence until appropriate technological ethics are formulated creates the opposite phenomenon of increasing the development of artificial intelligence.
+In my assessment, the call by Elon Musk, Professor Yuval Noah Harari, and many experts in artificial intelligence to halt the development of artificial intelligence until appropriate technological ethics are formulated creates the opposite phenomenon: an increase in the development of artificial intelligence.
 As!
 New technology cannot be stopped or delayed.

 "Simulation of human capabilities embedded with moral values while synergistically enhancing them—Integrating immense computing power with existing and unexplored human brain capabilities."